Marek Obrtel

 Marek Obrtel (born 17 December 1966) is a Czech politician and former military officer.
 He is known for publicly returning his Army of the Czech Republic military medals in 2014 over his opposition to NATO and the United States.

 In 2015, Obrtel formed the Czechoslovak Soldiers in Reserves, a pro-Russian right-wing paramilitary, but left it later that year following an internal falling-out with its members.
 He subsequently joined the National Home Guard, another paramilitary associated with National Democracy.
 Obrtel began his political career in 2018, running on right-wing platforms in several elections, but has not been elected.
+Since 2025, he is a member of the left-wing Czech National Social Party.

 Early life and career

 Obrtel was born on 17 December 1966 in Přerov, Czechoslovakia.
 He attended and graduated from Charles University and the University of Defence's Military Medical Academy.

 Obrtel joined the Czech Land Forces in 1999 as a military doctor.
 He served in the Bosnian War, Kosovo War, and War in Afghanistan.
 Over the course of his career he held several commanding positions in the Czech military, including deputy commander of the Military Medical Service headquarters, colonel in the Army's general staff at the Military Health Section, and chief of the 11th Field Hospital.
 He became disillusioned with NATO while serving as a medical advisor to the Kosovo Force Multinational Brigade Center in Pristina during the Kosovo War.

 Obrtel retired from the Czech military in 2006, after which he became director of the Pardubice Region Medical Rescue Service and worked as a doctor in Moravia.